A terminally ill minor was granted euthanasia within the past week, report says

 Wim Distelmans, who chairs Belgium’s Federal Control and Evaluation Committee on Euthanasia, told state broadcaster RTBF that fortunately few children had demanded mercy killing but “that does not mean we should deny them the right to a dignified death.”

-Belgium legalized euthanasia in 2002 for those in "constant and unbearable physical or mental suffering that cannot be alleviated
+Belgium legalized euthanasia in 2002 for those in “constant and unbearable physical or mental suffering that cannot be alleviated.”
+Minors were included in the original proposals but removed from the final legislation in the face of political opposition.

 In 2014, the bill extended the “right to die” to those under the age of 18.
 But there were additional strict conditions, including that the child was judged to be able to understand what euthanasia means.